How You Can Help Someone Recovering From Sexual Abuse

 Ahead, we've outlined a few things you should know if you want to help a loved one recover from sexual abuse.

-Based on the filmmaker's own story, THE TALE is an investigation into one woman's memory as she is forced to re-examine her first sexual relationship and the stories we tell ourselves in order to survive.
-THE TALE will also be available in the US on HBO NOW, HBO GO, HBO On Demand from May 26th onwards.
-It will be shown on Sky Atlantic in the UK (date TBC).
+Based on the filmmaker's own story, THE TALE is an investigation into one woman's memory as she is forced to re-examine her first sexual experience and the stories we tell ourselves in order to survive.
+THE TALE will also be available on HBO NOW, HBO GO, HBO On Demand from May 26th onwards.
 More info and full list of nonprofit partners can be found at thetalemovie.com.